LorenzRopa/LR.light/documentation.md

 1. Open the Max for Live device in edit mode.
 2. Add new fixture addresses to the dropdown logic (instructions included as comments in the patch).

-Each fixture should be **physically labeled** with its assigned number or name to avoid confusion, since the UDP address is hardcoded into each ESP32’s firmware configuration.
+Each fixture should be **physically labeled** with its assigned hostname to avoid confusion, since the UDP address is hardcoded into the Max patch.

 ---